 “Where is the most affordable place to retire well in Latin America?”…

 “Would you recommend investing in an apartment on the coast of Spain right now?
-Have prices rebounded to the point that it no longer make sense to buy?”
+Prices are way, way down, but does it make sense to buy?”
 (We’d recommend the coast of Portugal over the coast of Spain… for reasons we’ve been discussing in detail)…

 “Best jurisdiction for incorporating a business offshore?”…